-The top ranked private high schools offering programs/support for students with ADD/ADHD in District Of Columbia include British International School of Washington, St. Johns College High School, and Maret School.
+The top-ranked private high schools offering programs/support for students with ADD/ADHD in District Of Columbia include British International School of Washington, Gonzaga College High School, and St. Johns College High School.

 The average acceptance rate is 48%, which is higher than the District Of Columbia private high school average acceptance rate of 42%.